Everyone is a consumer. A consumer is someone who buys things for their personal use. It doesn't matter how much you spend or how old you are.

 - Goods sold by a trader must be 'fit for their purpose'.
 This means that they should do the job they are meant to do.
 For example, if a shop tells you that 'Globbo Glue' will stick your model aeroplane together, then it should.

-If you want to find more about your rights please see our website.
+If you want to find more about your rights please see the Young Consumers website.